 As I’ve been planning my move to Sweden, I’ve been trying to figure out how to get past the 90-day limit placed on tourist visas.
 This is a problem encountered by travelers every year and a question that regularly pops up in my inbox.

 “How can I stay in Europe for more than 90 days?”
-I am asked.
+I’m asked.

 It’s a great question with a very complicated answer.
-I’ve always known it to be difficult but until I started researching on how to stay there, I never knew how difficult.
-But in the process of this research I’ve come to learn there are a few ways to stay in Europe longer than 90 days, they just aren’t well known.
+I’ve always known it’s difficult, but until I started researching on how to stay there, I never knew how difficult.
+But in the process of this research, I’ve come to learn there are a few ways to stay in Europe longer than 90 days, they just aren’t well known.

-First, it’s important to note that Europe isn’t a monolithic area – there are a number of visa rules happening throughout the continent – but when people talk about the “90 day limit”, they are talking about restrictions on the Schengen Visa, which is the visa rule that governs 26 countries in Europe.
-It includes all the European Union except Ireland and the United Kingdom as well as a few non-EU countries.
+First, it’s important to note that Europe isn’t a monolithic area—there are varying visa rules throughout the continent—but when people talk about the “90-day limit,” they’re talking about restrictions on the Schengen visa, which is the visa rule that governs 26 countries in Europe.
+It includes all of the European Union except Ireland and the United Kingdom as well as a few non-EU countries.

 What is the Schengen Visa?

-The Schengen visa is a 90-day tourist visa for Schengen zone countries that include:
+The Schengen visa is a 90-day tourist visa for Schengen Area countries that include:

-These countries have a border-free visa agreement that lets residents move throughout the zone without needing a passport.
-Essentially, it’s as if they are one country and you can move as freely as you would like.
-Residents of the UK and Ireland, while not Schengen, are still allowed limitless entry.
-For non-Schengen citizens, you are allowed entry into the zone for 90 days within any 180 day period.
-These days don’t need to be consecutive – the total is cumulative.
+These countries have a border-free visa agreement that lets residents move throughout the Area without needing a passport.
+Essentially, it’s as if they’re one country, and you can move as freely as you want.
+Residents of the UK and Ireland are still allowed limitless entry.
+For non-Schengen citizens, you’re allowed entry into the Area for 90 days within any 180-day period.
+These days don’t need to be consecutive—the total is cumulative.
 Once day 181 hits, the count resets itself.

 Citizens of most countries are allowed to enter the Schengen area without having to get a visa beforehand.
 Your passport simply gets stamped upon your arrival and departure from Europe.
-You are allowed to enter and leave from any country you want – they do not have to be the same.
+You’re allowed to enter and leave from any country you want—they don’t have to be the same.
 I fly in and out of different countries all the time.
-Once you are in, your 90 day counter starts.
+Once you’re in, your 90-day counter starts.

-However, not all countries are allowed such freedom.
-Citizens from many countries of the world need to apply for a Schengen visa ahead of time.
-You will be required to fill out paperwork beforehand and will have to fly and in out of the country for which your visa is issued.
-(Even then, as this post shows, you still might not be granted a visa.)
+However, not all travelers are allowed such freedom.
+Citizens from many countries need to apply for a Schengen visa ahead of time.
+You’ll be required to fill out paperwork beforehand and fly in and out of the country for which your visa is issued.
+(Even then, you still might not be granted a visa.)

-With so many visa rules, it’s so easy stay in Europe beyond 90 days as a tourist – you just need to mix up the countries you visit.
-The United Kingdom has their own rules that allow you to stay 180 days.
-Most non-Schengen countries such as Ukraine, Moldova, Croatia, Ireland and other Balkan countries allow you to stay for up to 60 or 90 days.
-So all you need to do is spend 90 days in the Schengen zone, visit the UK, go to the Balkans, hang out in Ukraine, or drink wine in Moldova.
-If you align your schedule right, you can easily be out of the zone for 90 days and then head back in the Shengen Zone.
+With so many visa rules, it’s easy to stay in Europe beyond 90 days as a tourist—you just need to mix up the countries you visit.
+The United Kingdom has its own rules that allow you to stay 180 days.
+Most non-Schengen countries such as Ukraine, Moldova, Croatia, Ireland, and some Balkan countries allow you to stay for up to 60 or 90 days.
+So all you need to do is spend 90 days in the Schengen Area, visit the U.K., go to the Balkans, hang out in Ukraine, or drink wine in Moldova.
+If you align your schedule right, you can easily be out of the Area for 90 days and then head back in the Schengen Area.

 That’s the easy way to stay for more than 90 days.
 Just vary your location.
-I spent 3 months in Bulgaria, Romania, Ukraine, and England as I waited for my clock to reset then headed back into Germany for Oktoberfest.
+I spent three months in Bulgaria, Romania, Ukraine, and England as I waited for my clock to reset and then headed back into Germany for Oktoberfest.

-P.S. – Continue planning your trip to Europe with continent wide Europe travel guide.
-I go every summer and can you get you where you need to go.
-(Or keep reading if you need more Shengen help!)
+PS – Continue planning your trip to Europe with my continent-wide Europe travel guide.
+I go every summer and can get you where you need to go.
+(Or keep reading if you need more Schengen help!)

-Can You Stay in Schengen More Than 90 days?
+Can You Stay in Schengen Longer Than 90 Days?

-When most people ask me about staying in Europe, they mean staying longer in the Schengen zone.
-After all, it covers 26 countries and visiting so many destinations in 90 days can be a little rushed (it is an average of 3.4 days per country).
+When most people ask me about staying in Europe, they mean staying longer in the Schengen Area.
+After all, it covers 26 countries, and visiting so many destinations in 90 days can be a little rushed (that would be an average of 3.4 days per country).

-If you want longer time in the zone to travel, live, learn a language, or fall in love, then the “move around” option isn’t going to work for you.
+If you want more time in the Area to travel, live, learn a language, or fall in love, then the “move around” option isn’t going to work for you.
 You need something else.
-Luckily, there are a few ways to do this – and I can’t stress the importance of the word “few.”
-Staying more than 90 days in the Schengen zone is not easy.
+Luckily, there are a few ways to do this—and I can’t stress the importance of the word “few.”
+Staying more than 90 days in the Schengen Area isn’t easy.

 The Schengen law states that you can’t stay in the area more than 90 days.
-If you do, you are subject to a fine and deportation.
-How that rule is enforced, though, varies greatly between one country and another.
+If you do, you’re subject to a fine and deportation.
+How that rule is enforced, though, varies greatly from one country to another.
 If you overstay by a few days or even a week, you’ll probably be OK.
 If you overstay longer, you might have problems.

 For example, Germany, the Netherlands, Poland, Switzerland, and Scandinavian countries are all very strict about entry and exit.
-If you overstay your visit by longer than a week, there is a good chance they will pull you aside.
+If you overstay your visit by longer than a week, there’s a good chance they’ll pull you aside.
 Two Australians I know were detained leaving Switzerland due to overstaying their visa by two weeks.
-They were allowed to go with just a warning but they had to book new flights.
+They were allowed to go with just a warning, but they had to book new flights.

-I know of someone who overstayed by 6 months and now has an “illegal immigrant” stamp on her passport.
-In order to enter Europe again, she must apply for a visa at an embassy from now on and be pre-approved.
-A reader sent me an e-mail about a similar experience: “I made the mistake of attempting to leave from the Netherlands after overstaying a Shengen visa and was caught.
+I know of someone who overstayed by six months and now has an “illegal immigrant” stamp on her passport.
+In order to enter Europe again, she must apply for a visa at an embassy from now on and be preapproved.
+A reader sent me an email about a similar experience: “I made the mistake of attempting to leave from the Netherlands after overstaying a Schengen visa and was caught.
 I overstayed by about a month and they hand drew some sort of insignia in my passport to note my overstay.
 They told me I’d have to contact the IND and find out if I would be able to enter the Schengen states again.”

-Yet if you leave from Greece, France, Italy, Spain – the southern European countries – you won’t have any problems provided you a) haven’t stayed over too long and b) didn’t catch the immigration officer on a bad day.
+Yet if you leave from Greece, France, Italy, or Spain—the southern European countries—you won’t have any problems, provided you a) haven’t stayed over too long and b) didn’t catch the immigration officer on a bad day.
 When I left Greece, no one even looked at my passport.
 One of my friends met a boy in France, fell in love, and decided to not leave.
 A year later, when she finally did, the French officials didn’t even look twice.
 Another friend flew into France and didn’t get an entry stamp.
-Spain is notorious for not caring and Americans who decide to overstay for months mention that as the easiest country to exit from.
+Spain is notorious for not caring, and Americans who decide to overstay for months mention that as the easiest country to exit from.

-That being said, I do not think it is wise to overstay.
+That being said, I don’t think it’s wise to overstay.
 No matter where you are, you can get away with a few days.
-Maybe a week, especially if you are heading home.
+Maybe a week, especially if you’re heading home.
 But a few weeks?
 A few months?
 Don’t risk it.

 Can you just extend your Schengen visa/stamp?

 He’s right.
-Simply put, you can not extend your visa or entry stamp.
-There is a 90 day limit and that is that.
+Simply put, you cannot extend your visa or entry stamp.
+There’s a 90-day limit, and that’s that.

 So then what’s a tourist to do?

 Unfortunately, the majority of the countries do not allow long-term stay visas for visitors.
-In my pursuit of a long-term visa for Sweden, I found that there is no universal long-term tourist visa for the Schengen zone.
-Schengen allows for a D or C class visa (letter varies on the country), which is a semi-permanent residence visa for up to one year.
+In my pursuit of a long-term visa for Sweden, I found that there’s no universal long-term tourist visa for the Schengen Area.
+Schengen allows for a D- or C-class visa (letter varies on the country), which is a semi-permanent residence visa for up to one year.
 But the specific visa and requirements vary from country to country.
-Some countries are harder, some are easier, and others are near impossible despite being in the same visa treaty zone.
+Some countries are harder, some are easier, and others are nearly impossible despite being in the same visa treaty zone.
 (I don’t understand the variance either.
-Same zone, different rules – it makes no sense.
-You would think if they were to all have the same rules they would abide by the same visa.)
+Same zone, different rules—it makes no sense.
+You’d think if they were to all have the same rules they would abide by the same visa.)